+Handlers train their dog to correctly negotiate a variety of different pieces of equipment from jumps and tunnels to weave poles and contact equipment.
 All types of dogs and people can give it a go, from children to grandparents, from Chihuahuas to German Shepherds.

 There are more than 40 clubs all over NZ who run regular agility training classes, and a number of agility competitions.

 Agility is an active sport, and a very social weekend activity for many people in NZ.